DorianDepriester/Elasticipy/JOSS/paper.md

 # Statement of Need

-Crystal elasticity analysis is crucial in fields such as materials science, physics, and engineering.
-Elasticity tensors, which govern the stress-strain relationships in materials, are complex to compute and analyze, especially when accounting for crystal symmetries.
+Materials elasticity analysis is crucial in fields such as materials science, physics, and engineering.
+Elasticity tensors, which govern the stress-strain relationships in materials, are complex to compute and analyze, especially when accounting for crystal or material symmetries.
 Existing software solutions often lack accessibility or do not fully support complex symmetry operations, making them challenging for non-specialist users or those seeking rapid prototyping and analysis.

 Elasticipy addresses this gap by providing: